-- To provide the student (through practical learning on a production/ project) an understanding of the role of costume assistant or Wardrobe Manager within the costume department. - To give the student an appreciation of the work and requirements of other departments.
+- Provide the student (through practical learning on a production/ project) an understanding of the role of costume assistant or Wardrobe Manager within the costume department. - Provide the student with an appreciation of the work and requirements of other departments.

 Students learn by active participation in the realisation of productions, through interacting with and observing peers, tutors and professionals.
 Personal reflection and practice is developed through individual sessions with programme tutors.
 Reflective discussions in both group and one to one settings reinforce professional practice.